Vairaml/Python/README.md

 # Python
-Repository for Automating AWS with Python
+Update the repository for Automating AWS with Python Check out